-In this regard, new performance standards for digital navigation data system (NAVDAT) were adopted at this session as resolution MSC.569(109).
-In addition to NAVTEX, EGC and HF NBDP, NAVDAT receiver will be accepted as one of the devices capable of receiving MSI and SAR-related information as required in accordance with SOLAS regulation IV/7.1.4.
-The installation of NAVDAT receivers is not necessarily mandatory, and NCSR Sub-Committee will continue to discuss the effective implementation of NAVDAT at its next session.
+In this regard, new performance standards for digital navigation data system (NAVDAT) was approved at this session.
+In addition to NAVTEX, EGC and HF NBDP, NAVDAT receiver will be accepted as a device capable of receiving MSI and SAR-related information as required in accordance with SOLAS regulation IV/7.1.4 with an immediate effective.